 Answer: Formula:- It’s a statement which is written by the user (user-created) to be calculated.
 A formula can contain values, cell references, defined names, and functions.

 Functions:- Functions are in-built codes provided in MS-Excel, such as IF, COUNT, SUM, AVERAGE and so on.
-And, if additional functions are required we can create through VBA.
+If additional functions are required we can create them through VBA.
+They are called user defined functions.
 This will carry out an operation of some kind and provide an output value.
 Functions are used inside formulas.

 Q8.
 What is Chart in MS-Excel?
 Why is it important to you an appropriate chart?